DUI Refusal in Tampa, FL

 Finding the Right Attorney for a DUI Refusal Case in Hillsborough County, FL

-If you have been arrested for DUI after allegedly refusing to submit to a breath, blood or urine test, then contact an attorney with experience fighting these types of cases to discuss your best defense.
+If you have been arrested for driving under the influence after allegedly refusing to submit to a breath, blood or urine test, then contact an attorney with experience fighting these types of cases to discuss your best defense.